NaviAirway: a Bronchiole-sensitive Deep Learning-based Airway Segmentation Pipeline: Related Works

 \subsection{Deep Learning-based Methods}

-Compared with traditional methods, deep learning-based models, on average, detect twice longer airways \cite{jin20173d, juarez2018automatic, juarez2019joint, qin2019airwaynet, qin2021learning, schlemper2019attention, wang2019tubular, balacey2013mise, nardelli2015optimizing, inoue2013robust}.
+Compared with traditional methods, deep learning-based models, on average, detect twice longer airways~\cite{jin20173d, juarez2018automatic, juarez2019joint, qin2019airwaynet, qin2021learning, schlemper2019attention, wang2019tubular, balacey2013mise, nardelli2015optimizing, inoue2013robust, yu2022break, zhang2021fda, gu2022vision, zheng2021refined, zhang2022cfda, wu2022ltsp}.
 Abundant studies combined Convolutional Neural Networks (CNNs) and traditional methods based on the idea that CNN provided preliminary results, and the traditional method was responsible for refinement.
-One mainstream of studies used 3D U-Net \cite{cciccek20163d} as the backbone model and built different post-processing approaches, which included fuzzy connectedness region growing and skeletonization guided leakage removal \cite{jin20173d}, image boundary post-processing to minimize the boundary effect in airway reconstruction \cite{juarez2018automatic}, and freeze-and-grow propagation \cite{nadeem2020ct}.
-Besides, other works focused on designing the backbone network.
+One mainstream of studies used 3D U-Net~\cite{cciccek20163d} as the backbone model and built different post-processing approaches, including fuzzy connectedness region growing and skeletonization guided leakage removal~\cite{jin20173d}, image boundary post-processing to minimize the boundary effect in airway reconstruction~\cite{juarez2018automatic}, and freeze-and-grow propagation~\cite{nadeem2020ct}.
+Some works focused on designing the backbone network.
 A simple and low-memory 3D U-Net was proposed in \cite{garcia2021automatic}.
-Graph Neural Networks (GNNs) were adopted to segment airways \cite{schlemper2019attention, wang2019tubular}.
+Graph Neural Networks (GNNs) were adopted to segment airways~\cite{schlemper2019attention, wang2019tubular}.
 In \cite{juarez2019joint}, a GNN module was incorporated into a 3D U-Net, while \cite{selvan2020graph} developed a graph refinement-based airway extraction method by combining GNN and mean-field networks.
 Beyond utilizing existing deep learning models which were built for general tasks, in more recent studies, new network architectures (usually based on 3D U-Net) considering special features of airways were designed to achieve a higher segmentation accuracy.
-They included patch classification by 2.5 CNN \cite{yun2019improvement}, AirwayNet \cite{qin2019airwaynet}, Airway-SE \cite{qin2020airwaynet}, 2D plus 3D CNN \cite{zhang2020pathological}, attention distillation modules plus feature recalibration modules \cite{qin2021learning, qin2020learning}, group supervision plus union loss function \cite{zheng2021alleviating}, and attention on weak feature regions \cite{wu2021upper}.
+They included patch classification by 2.5 CNN~\cite{yun2019improvement}, AirwayNet~\cite{qin2019airwaynet}, Airway-SE~\cite{qin2020airwaynet}, 2D plus 3D CNN~\cite{zhang2020pathological}, attention distillation modules plus feature recalibration modules~\cite{qin2021learning, qin2020learning}, group supervision plus union loss function~\cite{zheng2021alleviating}, attention on weak feature regions~\cite{wu2021upper}, BREAK~\cite{yu2022break}, and CFDA~\cite{zhang2022cfda}.
+Despite great progress made by deep learning-based methods, general and effective approaches to airway topology preservation while tackling the problem of size imbalance are lacking.